MarcoProlo/Hacktoberfest-OTU/README.md

 # Hacktoberfest-OTU
-Ontario Tech University Hack Club Hacktoberfest Project
+Ontario Tech University Hack Club Hacktoberfest

+Instructions:
+Add your name to the List and create a pull request